uptimeumbrella/changelog/readme.md

 #### 10/4/2016 - Improve aesthetics

-The header display for the latest ping it now nicely formatted with a touch of syntax highlighting.
+The header display for the latest ping is now nicely formatted with a touch of syntax highlighting.
 No more raw json blobs.

 #### 10/3/2016 - A couple bugs